elastic/package-spec/CONTRIBUTING.md

 ## Change Proposals

-Any changes to Elastic Stack products or Elastic Packages that require changes to the Elastic Package Specification must be discussed first.
+Any changes to Elastic Stack products or Elastic Packages that require changes to the Elastic Package Specification must be discussed first and then safely implemented across impacted products.
 At a high level, this process looks something like this:

 1. The change must be proposed via a [new Change Proposal issue](https://github.com/elastic/package-spec/issues/new/choose) in the `package-spec` repository (i.e. this repository).
 This gives us an opportunity to understand which parts of the